 What you need to make this:

 - Bell peppers - any color you can find.
 Red, yellow, and orange bell peppers tend to be a little sweeter than green peppers.
-Mr. Fearless Dining loves stuffed green peppers better but I tend to go with all of the colors :-).
+Mr. Fearless Dining loves stuffed green peppers better but the kids like sweeter yellow and red peppers :-).

 - Sun-dried tomatoes - I love Trader Joe's in the olive oil.
 Make sure the ones you use are not too tough.